whwbj/IBM-HR-employee-Attrition-Prediction-Study/README.md

 #### Naive Approach
 ![Naive Approach](https://github.com/whwbj/IBM-HR-employee-Attrition-Prediction-Study/blob/main/graphs/draft.png)

 Naive approach is to apply features to the models without hyperparameter tuning.
 We could roughly get the result of performance of each model.
-Here we use the linear model, tree based model, ensemble learning model and deep learning model.
+Here we use the **linear model, tree based model, ensemble learning model and deep learning model**.

 #### Hyperparameter Tuning